apallin/testworksEspresso/README.md

             };
      ```
   2. This function uses app code for accessing the data registry to delete all tasks.
 This is an important step and illustrates how tests should not be dependent on each other for their data artifacts.
   3. Leverage this function to explore the code to see how it works and then add it to your tests.
-If you were trying to find the task created in Step Four but title and there was duplicate data, causing a headache or failures, this should now work seamlessly.
+If you were trying to find the task created in Step Four by title and there was duplicate data, causing a headache or failures, this should now work seamlessly.

 6. **Create a new test for attempting to open the Statistics View by ID**
   1. This test, while seemingly easy in concept, should prove to be difficult.
 Try writing the test as such: